 About Gary Jewell

-Gary Jewell is a video veteran with 30 years experience.
+Gary Jewell is an Editor and Producer at Liquid Interactive.
+Gary is a video veteran with 30 years experience.
 From one-inch tape to digital, there’s not a single format Gary doesn’t understand.
 With a background in television, Gary has honed his storytelling skills in a way that lends clients not only technical expertise, but also the ability to craft a compelling and creative story.